Getting to Know Your Neighborhood: Central Square

 538 Massachusetts Ave.

-One of the few businesses to survive the neighborhood’s tumultuous history, Cheapo Records has been in Central Square since 1954.
-Employees estimate the store carries more than 100,000 vinyl LPs and about the same number of 45s, with hundreds of thousands more in storage.
-Many, both new and used, are collectibles.
-While it specializes in R&B, soul, and oldies, its inventory contains records from all artists and genres, and the dedicated and knowledgeable staff will help you track down what you’re looking for.
-The prices can be a bit steep, so be prepared to open your wallet.
-CDs, DVDs, and cassette tapes are also for sale.
+One of the oldest businesses in Central Square, Cheapo Records has been a neighborhood fixture since 1954.
+Employees estimate the store carries more than 100,000 vinyl LPs, with thousands more in storage.
+Many records, both new and used, are collectibles.
+Once best known for its collection of R&B, soul, and oldies, its inventory now contains records from all artists and genres, and the dedicated and knowledgeable staff will help you track down what you’re looking for.
+Vintage T-shirts, CDs, DVDs, and cassette tapes are also for sale.

 5 Spices